-1. Listing : [Australian Securities Exchange's wholesale

-Interest Rate Securities Market/ Irish Stock Exchange's Global Exchange Market/ Specify other]

-2. Ratings : [Specify]

-3. Interests of natural and legal persons

-involved in the issue

-[•]/[Save as discussed in the ["Subscription and Sale"] section of the Information Memorandum, so far as the Issuer is aware, no person involved in the offer of the Subordinated Instruments has an interest material to the offer.]

-4. Operational Information

-(i) ISIN : [Specify]

-(ii) Common Code : [Specify]

-(iii) Common Depository/Lodging Agent : [Specify]

-(iv) Any Clearing System other than

-Euroclear and Clearstream

-(v) CMU Service Instrument Number: [Specify]
+1. List ing : [Australian Securities Exchange's wholesale Interest Rate Securities Market/ Irish Stock Exchange's Global Exchange Market/ Specify other] 2.
+Rati ngs : [Specify] 3. rests of natural and legal persons plved in the issue : [•]/[Save as discussed in the [" Subscription and Sale "] section of the Information Memorandum, so far as the Issuer is aware, no person involved in the offer of the Subordinated Instruments has an interest material to the offer.]
+4. Rea sons for the offer sons for the offer and use of reeds : [Specify] 5. Оре rational Information (i) ISIN : [Specify] (ii) Common Code : [Specify] (iii) CFI : [See the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN / Not Applicable / Not Available] (iv) FISN : [See the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN / Not Applicable / Not Available] (If the CFI and/or FISN is not required, requested or available, it/they should be specified to be "Not Applicable") (v) Common Depository/Lodging Agent : [Specify] (vi) Any Clearing System other than Euroclear and Clearstream, Luxembourg : [Specify] (vii) CMU Service Instrument Number: [Specify]

-(vi) Settlement procedures [Specify whether customary medium term note / other settlement and payment procedures apply]
+(viii) Settlement procedures [Specify whether customary medium term note / other settlement and payment procedures apply] Oth er (i) Distribution of Information Memorandum : [Specify and restrictions on the distribution of the Information Memorandum] (ii) Other selling restrictions : [Specify any variation to the dealer's restrictions] (iii) Stabilisation Manager : [Specify if applicable] (iv) Other amendments : [Specify] (v) Additional disclosure : [Specify]

-5. Other

-(i) Distribution of Information

-Memorandum

-[Specify and restrictions on the distribution of the

-Information Memorandum]

-(ii) Other selling restrictions : [Specify any variation to the dealer's restrictions]

-(iii) Stabilisation Manager : [Specify if applicable]

-(iv) Other amendments : [Specify]

-(v) Additional disclosure : [Specify]
+USE OF PROCEEDS

+The net proceeds of the issue of each Tranche of Subordinated Instruments will be used by the Issuer for general corporate purposes or such other purposes as may be specified in the relevant Pricing Supplement.